lkonarek/lkonarek/_posts/2020-04-27-NBA-Capstone-Part-One.md

 - Due to most of the models above showing signs of overfitting, decisions were often made to be more conservative to mitigate the affect of this problem (ex: smaller C values for logistic regression, etc.).

 - Many of the stats found to be most impactful in the present era were also found to be the most impactful in previous eras as well.
 This is a surprising finding; although I understood that stats like WS/DWS were very important I was not expecting them to be #1/#2 respectively for each year.
 DWS makes some sense as a very impactful statistic given that very few bball stats account for defense (blocks and steals are two of the most quoted) and defense accounts for half of all basketball, however the consistency of it being in the top 2 for each era was a very interesting finding nontheless.

+Final Considerations and Business Cases:
+The primary business application in this case is that the clustering model can be used to analyze how much to pay for certain players.
+Evaluating a player against his most similar player archetype of the five above, would help determine which free agents are overpriced and which are potential bargains.
+Not all the goals I hoped to achieve in this analysis could be completed due to the time restrictions.
+In the future, I would like to look into anciliary stats like jersey sales and social media followers in order to assess the additional value a player brings to a franchise (and likely increase the relative value of the superstar cluster).
+I would also like to perform clustering analysis on earlier “eras” to see if similar player types emerge.